Do you know, how to write a film treatment?

 - Label the story structure smartly.

-- Engage your readers to the treatment.
+- Engage your readers in the treatment.

 - Make sure your character explanation is clear and consistent.